skywalkerx28/Habs-Query-Engine/README.md

 **HeartBeat Engine** is an AI-powered analytics platform tailored exclusively for the Montreal Canadiens.
 At its core, it's a semantic search and analysis "AI index" that transforms a collection of tabular and visual data (covering the relevant recent seasons ~millions granular events like shots, passes, possessions, and coordinates) into an intelligent, conversational knowledge base that people are accustomed to interacting with nowadays.

-Coaches, players, scouts, analysts, and other authorized personnel can ask natural-language questions (e.g., "Analyze the Habs' power play efficiency against Toronto's top penalty kill in overtime situations" or "What's the impact of pairing Hutson with Guhle on zone exits?" or "Show me all of my shorthanded shifts from last season.") and receive dynamic, data-grounded responses: aggregated stats (e.g., xG differentials), visualizations (e.g., shot heatmaps on a rink), trend breakdowns, and even prescriptive recommendations (e.g., "Target east-slot rushes—boosts scoring by 18%").
+Coaches, players, scouts, analysts, and other authorized personnel can ask natural-language questions (e.g., "Analyze the Habs power play efficiency against Toronto last season." or "What's the impact of pairing Hutson with Guhle on zone exits?" or "Show me all of my shorthanded shifts from last season.") and receive dynamic, data-grounded responses: aggregated stats (e.g., xG differentials), visualizations (e.g., shot heatmaps on a rink), trend breakdowns, and even prescriptive recommendations (e.g., "Target east-slot rushes—boosts scoring by 18%").

 ## Key Differentiators